Relative cyclotomic structures and equivariant complex cobordism: Equivariant preliminaries

 where $\bC(0)$ denotes the complex numbers with the trivial $\bT$-action, $\bC(1)$ denotes the complex numbers with its natural $\bT$-action (as the unit complex numbers), and in general, for any $n$, the element $\zeta \in \bT$ acts on $\bC(n)$ as multiplication by $\zeta^{n}$.
 For such a spectrum $T$, homotopy groups are defined by

-for $H<\bT$ a closed subgroup.
+for $H<\bT$ a closed subgroup, with the colimit over the finite dimensional $\bT$-stable real vector subspaces of $U$.
 We work with the family $\aF_{\fin}$ of finite subgroups of $\bT$ and the family $\aF_{p}\subset \aF_{\fin}$ of $p$-subgroups of $\bT$.
 For any family $\aF$, an \term{$\aF$-equivalence} is a map that induces an isomorphism on $\pi_{*}^{H}$ for $H\in \aF$ (but not necessarily for $H\notin\aF$).
-The $\aF$-equivalences are the weak equivalences in a model structure called the $\aF$-model structure, defined in~\cite[IV.6.5]{MM}.
-Technically, we want to use the $\aF$-model structures in~\cite{BM-cycl23}, which are more convenient for the work below.
-The forgetful functor from $\bT$-equivariant associative ring and commutative ring orthogonal spectra to $\bT$-equivariant orthogonal spectra creates the weak equivalences and fibrations for the $\aF$-model structures on the categories of $\bT$-equivariant associative and commutative ring orthogonal spectra.
+The $\aF$-equivalences are the weak equivalences in the $\aF$-model structures in Theorem~C of~\cite{BM-cycl23}, which are ``convenient'' (in the sense of~\cite{Shipley-Convenient}) in that for these model structures, cofibrant $\bT$-equivariant commutative ring orthogonal spectra have their underlying $\bT$-equivariant ring orthogonal spectra cofibrant.
+They also have the usual free/forgetful Quillen adjunctions: the forgetful functor from $\bT$-equivariant associative ring and commutative ring orthogonal spectra to $\bT$-equivariant orthogonal spectra creates the weak equivalences and fibrations for the $\aF$-model structures on the categories of $\bT$-equivariant associative and commutative ring orthogonal spectra.

-We will often take a $\bT$-equivariant orthogonal spectrum (indexed on $U$) and look at its underlying non-equivariant spectrum indexed in $\bR^{\infty}$.
+We will often take a $\bT$-equivariant orthogonal spectrum (indexed on $U$) and look at its underlying non-equivariant spectrum indexed on $\bR^{\infty}$.
 As indicated in the introduction, we will typically denote an equivariant object with an underlined symbol (e.g., $\uR$) and its underlying non-equivariant object with the non-underlined symbol ($R$ in the case of $\uR$).
 When we need to explicitly denote the forgetful functor, we use the following notation.

-\begin{notn} Let $i$ denote the forgetful functor from $\bT$-equivariant orthogonal spectrum (indexed on $U$) to non-equivariant spectra (indexed on $\bR^{\infty}$), and its structured variants for categories of commutative ring orthogonal spectra, associative ring orthogonal spectra, and modules over commutative or associative ring orthogonal spectra. \end{notn}
+\begin{notn} Let $i$ denote the forgetful functor from $\bT$-equivariant orthogonal spectra (indexed on $U$) to non-equivariant spectra (indexed on $\bR^{\infty}$), and its structured variants for categories of commutative ring orthogonal spectra, associative ring orthogonal spectra, and modules over commutative or associative ring orthogonal spectra. \end{notn}

-We write $\Phi$ for the endofunctor on $\bT$-equivariant orthogonal spectra obtained as the composite of the (point-set multiplicative) $C_{p}$ geometric fixed point functor $\Phi^{C_{p}}$ of~\cite[V.4.3]{MM} followed by change of group functor along the $p$th root isomorphism $\rho \colon \bT\iso \bT/C_{p}$:
+We write $\Phi$ for the endofunctor on $\bT$-equivariant orthogonal spectra obtained as the composite of the (point-set multiplicative) $C_{p}$ geometric fixed point functor $\Phi^{C_{p}}$ of~\cite[V.4.3]{MM} followed by the change of group functor along the $p$th root isomorphism $\rho \colon \bT\iso \bT/C_{p}$:

 \begin{notn} Let $\Phi \uX:=\rho^{*}(\Phi^{C_{p}}\uX)$. \end{notn}

 The change of group functor $\rho^{*}$ implicitly involves a change of universe functor, using the isomorphism $\rho^{*}U^{C_{p}}\iso U$ that comes from the standard isomorphisms $\rho^{*}\bC(pn)\iso \bC(n)$.
 The functor $\Phi$ comes with a lax symmetric monoidal structure: a map